Ayushgautam16/Fit-Tube/KatyYouthHacks-2024-main/README.md

 ## Getting Started
 1. Clone this repository
-2. Move into the repository with `cd KatyYouthHacks-2024`
+2. Move into the repository with
 3. Install dependencies by running
 5. Run `python main.py`; use `python3` if you're using the latest version of Python.